austin-christian-university/apex-dev/README.md

 ## 🐍 Python Scoring System

-The ACU Apex Holistic GPA Scoring System is implemented in Python and processes event submissions to calculate student holistic GPAs using a bell curve distribution.
+The ACU Blueprint Holistic GPA Scoring System is implemented in Python and processes event submissions to calculate student holistic GPAs using a bell curve distribution.

 ### Quick Start (Python)